NikiforovAll/cli-persistent-parameters-example/README.md

 # CliStore

-The goal is to demonstrate how to implement persistent parameters what *Azure CLI* and *AWS CLI* do.
+The goal is to demonstrate how to implement persistent parameters.
+Kinda what *Azure CLI* and *AWS CLI* do to improve developer experience.

+For example, Azure CLI offers persisted parameters that enable you to store parameter values for continued use.

 ```bash
 # oleksii_nikiforov in ~/projects